ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/04_probability_distributions_with_multiple_variables/07_covariance_of_a_probability_description.md

 - **Expectation and variance** of individual players do not distinguish these games.
 - **Covariance** reveals the relationship:
   - Positive covariance: players win/lose together.
-  - Negative covariance: player's outcomes are opposed.
+  - Negative covariance: players' outcomes are opposed.
   - Zero covariance: outcomes are independent.

 ---